0xidkfa/abracadabra-sdk/README.md

 # Installation

-TODO: You can install the latest version of `abracadabra-money.js` through npm:
+TODO: You can install the latest version of `abracadabra-sdk` through npm:

 ```
-npm install abracadabra-money.js
+npm install abracadabra-sdk
 ```

 # Usage